 Marzuolo truffle - Tuber Bochii (from January to April)

-Bianchetto or Marzuolo, particularly widespread in Tuscany, can be found in the same areas as the white truffle, along the coasts of the provinces of Pisa, Livorno and Grosseto.
+Bianchetto or Marzuolo, particularly widespread in Tuscany, can be found in the same areas as the white truffle, along the coasts of Pisa, Livorno and Maremma.
 The smell is very strong, with scents of garlic, and it’s suitable for countless recipes.

 Scorzone truffle - Tuber aestivum Vitt. (from May to August)